danbev/learning-ai/notes/ggml-gallocr-reserve.md

     }
 ```
 So this will iterate over all the nodes in the graph.
 Notice the struct
-`ggml_backend_sched` has two arrays with previous backend node ids and the
+`ggml_backend_sched` has two arrays with previous backend node ids, and the
 previous leaf ids.
-This above is checking if any of the node's have been
+The above is checking if any of the node's have been
 assigned to a different backend and if so setting `backend_ids_changed` to true
 and breaking out of the loop.